 TREATMENT/ DISPOSAL METHOD DESCRIPTION EFFECTIVE FOR ADVANTAGES DISADVANTAGES Microwave irradiation Waste is shredded, humidified and irradiated with microwaves.
 Heat destroys micro-organisms.
 Infectious wastes Efficient disinfection.
 Environmentally sound.
 Shredding reduces waste volume.
 Relatively high capital and operating costs.
 Shedder liable to mechanical failure.
 May require off-site transport.
 Cannot be used on pathological, pharmaceutical, and chemical waste.
 Requires trained/qualified operators.
 Sanitary Landfill Waste is packaged to minimize exposure and placed in a shallow hollow dug below the working face.
 Waste is then immediately covered with 2m of mature waste.
 Alternatively, packaged waste is placed in a 2 m-deep pit in mature waste and covered immediately.
 Waste-picking must be prevented.
-Infectious waste Sharps waste Small amount of chem. and pharm. waste Low-cost option.
+Low-cost option.
 Organic materials may eventually biodegrade.
 Requires access to sanitary landfill.
 Transportation to site creates many opportunities for exposure.
 Improper handling of leachate (liquid that filters through the waste) can cause water pollution and potential public health risks.
 May be difficult to prevent scavenging.

-^{}In all cases where waste is treated, the treated waste should be buried using safe burial methods or disposal in a sanitary landfill.
+In all cases where waste is treated, the treated waste should be buried using safe burial methods or disposal in a sanitary landfill.
 Infectious and highly infectious liquid waste should be disinfected with bleach, lime oxide, or other disinfectant.